Kingdoms, Empires, and the Slave Trade

 It is possible to live with HIV for years before dying of AIDS.
 HIV-infected individuals can pass the virus to others without knowing they have it, and millions of people die of AIDS in Subsaharan Africa without ever knowing they were infected.
 The lack of education, HIV testing, and medical services hinder progress toward stopping this deadly disease.
 Prevention is an ideal that has not materialized yet.
 Many people do not want to be tested out of fear of rejection by their families and friends if they are infected.
 AIDS will surely kill millions more in Africa before a solution is found.

 Many other diseases are common in Subsaharan Africa.
-Mosquitoes spread illnesses such as malaria and yellow fever, which are common throughout the realm.
+Mosquitoes spread illnesses such as malaria, ebola, and yellow fever, which are common throughout the realm.
 Sleeping sickness is spread by the tsetse fly, which can also infect cattle and livestock.
 Hepatitis is widespread.
 Schistosomiasis, tuberculosis, and typhoid are also prevalent.
 Unsanitary conditions and polluted water are breeding grounds for microbes that cause diseases.
 People living in less-than-sanitary conditions are more likely to come in contact with and become infected with these diseases and are also less likely to obtain medical attention at an early stage of the disease.

 Subsaharan Africa has great potential for the development of tourism.
 Tourism is considered a postindustrial activity with mixed-income opportunities.
 If Africa can manage its resources and provide a safe environment for travelers, tourism will have a substantial impact on Africa’s economic growth and will play a significant role in its future.